Functional & Physiological Exploration Facility (FPE)

 Scientific coordinator: Serge Luquet, PhD (DR CNRS)

-Technical adviser: Raphaël Denis, PhD (IGR Paris Diderot) & Julien Castel (AI CNRS)
+Technical adviser: Raphaël Denis, PhD (IGR Univ. de Paris) & Julien Castel (AI CNRS)

 Energy Homeostasis is maintained by a complex interplay of peripheral and central signals that gather information on the body’s nutritional status and are integrated to provide appropriate behavioral and metabolic responses to modified fuel availability.
 Disruption of this regulation gives rise to life-threatening conditions that include anorexia nervosa at one extreme and obesity-related disease such as atherosclerosis, hypertension, coronary disease, and diabetes mellitus at the other end of the spectrum.
 To maintain body weight, energy input through food intake is balanced with energy expenditure which itself is a composite equation of physical activity+resting metabolism+thermogenesis.
 A defect in its former equilibrium could lead to the above-mentioned physiopathology.
 As complex as these processes may be, the first law of thermodynamic states that energy is neither created nor destroyed but is transformed.
 The philosophy of the EPF facility is an integrated view of this statement at the physiological level.
 The facility is able to carry out preclinical analysis (rats and mice) of all the physiological parameters that may be involved in regulating the energy balance in some way.
 The Functional & Physiological Exploration facility (FPE) carries out preclinical non-invasive and fully automated measurement (rats and mice) of food and water intake as well as food choice, O2 consumption, CO2 production, respiratory quotient (as an indicator of glycolic or oxidative metabolic status), whole energy expenditure together with tridimensional (X, Y, Z) spontaneous activity and fine movement (Phenomaster, TSE Systems GmbH).
 The facility can also carry out non-invasive Whole Body Composition analysis using RMN technology and an EchoMRI 900 scanner (Echo Medical systems, Houston, USA).This system does not require anesthesia and determines lean, fat, free body fluid content, and total body water of rats and mice having a total mass between 25 and 900 grams.
 Note that the cages have been modified to allow chronic perfusion through arterial vein while collecting all the above-mentioned parameters.
 This modification provides the unique opportunity to test the efficiency of pharmacological compounds in terms of energy expenditure and feeding behavior.
 (Practical Handbook for calorimetry)